lolzio5/Team05-RISCV-Final/doc/Dima/Personal-Statement.md

 ## (1.3.1) Instruction Memory

 >**Description** : The `InstructionMemoryF` module is designed as an instruction memory component.
 It is parameterized to accommodate varying data widths and is responsible for storing and providing instruction data based on the provided Program Counter (PC) value.
 The memory address space has a size of 4096 (12-bit address) addresses to accomodadate the memory block depicted in the reference memory map - shown in **Figure (1.3.1(1))**.
-This was done as having an address space of $2^{32}$ addresses caused an out of bounds error when trying to load instructions (probably due to the enormous memory requirements)

 ### Module Interface